 What did we get out of this?

 For the team leaders, it meant that it freed up about 20 minutes a day spent on managing casuals.
-We had a team member who was very focused on getting the best value from the casual staff (something the team leaders really didn't have the time to do).
-Significant cost savings to the bottom line.
+We had a team member who was very focused on getting the best value from the casual staff.
+Something the team leaders didn't have the time to do.
+This created significant cost savings to the bottom line.
 And finally, a team member who felt that what she did makes a difference.

 A simple shift in a style of leadership, with dramatically effective results.